allegro/ecto-cursor-based-stream/README.md

 [![Build Status](https://github.com/elixir-ecto/ecto/workflows/CI/badge.svg)](https://github.com/allegro/ecto-cursor-based-stream/actions) [![Hex.pm](https://img.shields.io/hexpm/v/ecto_cursor_based_stream.svg)](https://hex.pm/packages/ecto_cursor_based_stream) [![Documentation](https://img.shields.io/badge/documentation-gray)](https://hexdocs.pm/ecto_cursor_based_stream/)

-Cursor-based streaming of Ecto records that doesn't require database transaction.
+Cursor-based streaming of Ecto records, that does not require database transaction.

-Gives you a `cursor_based_stream/2` function that mimics `Ecto.Repo.stream/2` interface.
+Gives you a `cursor_based_stream/2` function that mimics [`Ecto.Repo.stream/2`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:stream/2) interface.

-Advantages in comparison to standard `Ecto.Repo.stream/2`:
+Advantages in comparison to the standard `Ecto.Repo.stream/2`:

 - streaming can be stopped and continued at any point (by passing `opts[:cursor]`),
 - works with tables that have milions of records.

-The only limitation is that you have to supply a _cursor column_ (by passing `opts[:cursor_column]`, defaults to `:id`).
+Only limitation is that you have to supply a _cursor column_ (by passing `opts[:cursor_column]`, defaults to `:id`).
 Such a column:

 - must have unique values,
 - should have a database index.
-(So that sorting by it is instant.)
+(So that sorting by it, and returning a number of rows larger than `x` is a performant operation.)

 ## Usage